-SOE – Special Operations Executive was a British World War II organisation.
+SOE – Special Operations Executive was a British World War II organization.
 It was officially formed on July 22, 1940, under Minister of Economic Warfare Hugh Dalton, from the amalgamation of three existing secret organizations.
-Its purpose was to conduct espionage, sabotage and reconnaissance in occupied Europe and later, also in occupied Southeast Asia against the Axis powers, and to aid local resistance movements.
+Its purpose was to conduct espionage, sabotage, and reconnaissance in occupied Europe and later, also in occupied Southeast Asia against the Axis powers, and to aid local resistance movements.

 SOE operated in all territories occupied or attacked by the Axis forces, except where demarcation lines were agreed with Britain’s principal Allies (the United States and the Soviet Union).
 It also made use of neutral territory on occasion or made plans and preparations in case neutral countries were attacked by the Axis.
 The organization directly employed or controlled more than 13.000 people, about 3.200 of whom were women.

 SOE Known Agents

 Alf Aakre, 1917-1988, Member of the “Aakre Gang.”
 Participated in Operation Carhampton.